nabeelvalley/docs/src/content/blog/2022/16-11/uneditable-sections-inside-of-conteneditable.md

 description: Block user interactions and editing within a contenteditable or specific parts of it
 ---

----
-published: true
-title: Un-editable sections inside of a content editable
-subtitle: 16 November 2022
-description: Block user interactions and editing within a contenteditable or specific parts of it
----

 I was working on an [EditorJS](https://editorjs.io/) plugin and needed to have a way of creating a block that would restrict certain user interactions

 Initially, I tried to make use of event listeners to block the undesirable events, but the behavior on mobile was inconsistent and I wanted to avoid the mobile keyboard popping up as well when needed